What Are My Rights as a Landlord? Understanding Your Legal Authority

 External resource: NOLO - Landlord's Right to Collect Rent

-1. Right to Maintain the Property: You have the right to maintain your property in a habitable condition and ensure that it meets all health and safety standards.
-This includes addressing necessary repairs, maintaining common areas, and providing essential utilities.
-However, it is important to follow proper notice requirements before entering the rental property, as tenants have the right to privacy.
+As a landlord, you have the right to maintain your property in a habitable condition.
+This includes making necessary repairs, maintaining common areas, and providing essential utilities.
+However, it's crucial to follow proper notice requirements before entering the rental property, as tenants have a right to privacy.

-Legal citation: State-specific landlord-tenant laws (e.g., New York Real Property Law § 231)
+Legal citation: State-specific habitability laws (e.g., California Civil Code § 1941)

 Post a Comment